yakshG/ue5.5-multiplayer-subsystem/README.md

 # UE5.5 Multiplayer Subsystem
 A ```GameInstanceSubsystem``` for session management in Unreal Engine 5.5.
 Supports LAN and Steam (via overlay invites).

 This system was built for a 2-player co-op game.
-While it started from a [UE5.2 course](https://gamedev.tv/courses/ue-cpp-multiplayer/view), it has been independently restructured with Steam Sockets plugin in UE5.5, as standard configurations for older engine versions often fail in newer releases.
+While it started from a [UE5.2 course](https://gamedev.tv/courses/ue-cpp-multiplayer/view), it has been independently restructured with the Steam Sockets plugin in UE5.5, as standard configurations for older engine versions often fail in newer releases.

 ## Features
 + Session creation, start, and destruction.